Danielcoffee/learnvim/note.md

 ## Movement by lines number
+- <number>G: to number of line
+- :set nu or :set nonu : turn on and off
+- Use `` to back the original position
+- '': to the original line

 # Beyond the basic
+- About pattern: c/pattern, d/pattern, y/pattern
+- cn, dn, yn: all

+## Advanceing to a specific place
+$ vim -c n <file>
+- open file at number <n>
+$ vim -c /pattern file
+- open file at the first occurrence of pattern (-c: command)
+$ vim + file
+- open file at the last line
+- `:!mkdir -p %:h`: create new folder and file
+-- this is comment

+- nvim -c /HERE <filename>: open to specific place.
+- vim -R <file>
+- view <file>: open in readonly
+- vi -r <filename>: restore wrap

+## Recovering deletion
+- "2p: second to last deletion: then combine 'u' and '.' to select correct
+- we have 9 deletion
+-  combine
+- the pattern look like that: "1pa.u.u.u
+-

+## Yanking nameed register
+- "ayy: yanking to a then "ap: to use
+- "d7yy: yanking then use: "dp to use
+- "Ayy: with capital letter to append text

+## Marking place
+- m<letter>: mark new place
+- 'x or `x to exactly or first character of line.

 # The ex editor
+-ZZZ

 # Global replacement
 # Advanced editing
 # Vim improve